Methodology Disclosure · Paper 04 of 4

 8. Implementation

-The engine is a single 635-line file: src/lib/decision-analytics.ts.
+The engine is a single-file module: src/lib/decision-analytics.ts.
 Public API:

 analyzeDecisionQuality(text, rationale): DecisionQualityMetrics